Gibbs measures for foliated bundles with negatively curved leaves: Uniqueness results in the case of projective bundles

-\end{enumerate} \end{proposition} \paragraph{Remark.} The maps $\sigma^{\pm}$ are measurable sections of the bundles called the \emph{Lyapunov sections}.
-In particular, the bundle can be linearized over $\X$ and the last item of the proposition is stated in this context.
-Here $A_t(v)$ acts on vectors of $\C^2$: even if $A_t(v)\omega$ is not well defined, since $A_t(v)$ is a matrix \emph{up to a sign}, its norm is.\\

-We attribute this proposition to Bonatti and G\'omez-Mont who proved it in the case where the base is the unit tangent bundle of a compact hyperbolic surface and $g_t$ is the geodesic flow: see Proposition 3.1. of \cite{BV}.
+We attribute the next proposition to Bonatti and G\'omez-Mont.
+They proved it in the case where the base is the unit tangent bundle of a compact hyperbolic surface and $g_t$ is the geodesic flow (see \cite[Proposition 3.1.]{BG}).

 \begin{proposition} \begin{enumerate} \item The two sections commute with the flows: $G_t\circ\sigma^{\pm}=\sigma^{\pm}\circ g_t$. \item The section $\sigma^+$ preserves the unstable foliation, that is $\sigma^+(W^u(v))=\bW^u(\sigma^+(v))$ and commutes with the unstable holonomy maps. \item The section $\sigma^-$ preserves the stable foliation, that is $\sigma^-(W^s(v))=\bW^s(\sigma^-(v))$ and commutes with the stable holonomy maps. \end{enumerate} \end{proposition}